Citroen e-C4 review: running costs & insurance

 Servicing

 Citroen's Car Plan programme lets you spread the cost of maintenance.
-Generally, an electric car will require servicing less often than a petrol or diesel equivalent thanks to a relative lack of moving parts, and that applies here – the e-C4 has an interval of two years or 16,000 miles, whichever comes first – so you can expect to spend less.
+Generally, an electric car will require servicing less often than a petrol or diesel equivalent thanks to having far fewer moving parts, and that applies here.
+The e-C4 has an interval of two years or 16,000 miles, whichever comes first, so you can expect to spend less on maintenance.

 Road tax